HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 The MDI FHIR IG is designed to be light-weight and flexible, recognizing that information management systems used for assembling medicolegal death investigation data vary widely by state, jurisdiction, and agency.
 This means that many data concepts have few requirements but many “must support” designations.
 This section provides best practice recommendations on how to address select concepts.

+The MDI specification is designed to be flexible to accommodate a variety of systems, recognizing that information management systems used for assembling MDI data vary widely by state, jurisdiction, and agency.
+This means that many data concepts have few requirements but many “must support” designations.
+This section provides best practice recommendations on how to address select concepts.

 # Decedent
 This MDI FHIR IG uses the US Core Patient for the decedent subject of:
-* Specimen - Toxicology Lab
-* Toxicology Lab Observation Result
+* Composition - MDI to EDRS and the profiles referenced in its section entries
-* DiagnosticReport - Toxicology Lab Result to MDI
+* DiagnosticReport - Toxicology Lab Result to MDI and the profiles referenced for its specimens and results
-* Composition - MDI to EDRS

 The [US Core Patient](http://hl7.org/fhir/us/core/StructureDefinition-us-core-patient.html) profile requires
 * 1..* patient identifier, each identifier specifying a system and value